tannercollin/Notica/README.md

 </VirtualHost>
 ```

-SSL is left as an exercise for the reader :)
+Apache SSL is left as an exercise for the reader :)

 ### Process Control